gmill88/web-scraping/README.md

 * (Question 8) Thoughtful answer provided: 1 pt

-# Project 3: Matplotlib and pyplot
+# Project 6: Web Scraping, NLP (Requests, BeautifulSoup, and spaCy)

 ## Project Objectives

-The objective of this execise is to reinforce python visualization skills using Matplotlib.
+This exercise is used to practice web scraping (fetching and extracting information) and processing the content from a web page.

 ## Get Started